This page covers what crypto and Web3 companies need from a DPO and how Engage Compliance supports the sector.

 Coverage for crypto and Web3 companies includes:

-• GDPR fractional DPO services with crypto-specific operational understanding.
+- GDPR outsourced DPO services with crypto-specific operational understanding.

-• Multi-jurisdictional coverage including EU, UK, US state laws, and coordination for other regions.
+- Multi-jurisdictional coverage including EU, UK, US (multiple state laws), Canada, China, Brazil, and more, wherever your company is based, with coordination for other regions.

-Note: outsourced DPOs are also referred to as external DPO, outsourced DPO, fractional DPO, or DPaaS.
+Note: outsourced DPOs are also referred to as external DPO, virtual DPO, fractional DPO, or DPaaS.

 Get started